Henrik Larsson: International career

 Larsson scored 37 goals in 106 matches for the Sweden national team.
-He scored his first international goal in his debut on 13 October 1993, during the World Cup qualifications stage, in a 3–2 win against Finland.
+He scored his first international goal in his debut on 13 October 1993, during the FIFA World Cup qualifications stage, in a 3–2 win against Finland.

-1994 World Cup
+1994 FIFA World Cup

-Sweden manager Tommy Svensson selected Larsson for his 22-man squad for the 1994 World Cup squad, alongside established forwards such as Tomas Brolin, Kennet Andersson and Martin Dahlin.
+Sweden manager Tommy Svensson selected Larsson for his 22-man squad for the 1994 FIFA World Cup squad, alongside established forwards such as Tomas Brolin, Kennet Andersson and Martin Dahlin.
 Larsson began Sweden's first game of the tournament, against Cameroon, on the bench, but came on as a substitute with Sweden trailing 1–2.
 Larsson struck a fierce, long-range shot against the crossbar, with Dahlin reacting quickly to score the rebound to give their country a 2–2 draw.
 He again came on as a late substitute in the following game against Russia, and then played from the start in the final game of the group against Brazil.
 He was not used in the last 16 game against Saudi Arabia, but came on a substitute in the quarter-final tie against Romania.
 The match finished 2–2 after extra time, with Sweden winning on penalties, one of which was scored by Larsson.
 Larsson did not feature in Sweden's 0–1 defeat against Brazil in the semi-final, but did play in the third-place play-off against Bulgaria which Sweden won 4–0, including Larsson's first World Cup goal, latching onto a through-ball from Brolin before rounding Bulgarian goalkeeper Borislav Mihaylov and wrong-footing defender Trifon Ivanov.
-That win secured third-place at the 1994 World Cup for Sweden, their best showing in a tournament since finishing runner-up to Brazil in 1958.
+That win secured third-place at the 1994 FIFA World Cup for Sweden, their best showing in a tournament since finishing runner-up to Brazil in 1958.

-Euro 1996 and 1998 World Cup qualifiers
+Euro 1996 and 1998 FIFA World Cup qualifiers

-Larsson became a regular in the side after that, playing in six of his country's qualifiers for UEFA Euro 1996.
+Larsson became a regular in the side after that, playing in six of his country's qualifiers for Euro 1996.
 He did not score in any of these matches and Sweden failed to qualify for the finals.

-He scored one goal in four qualifying games as Sweden also failed to qualify for the 1998 World Cup.
+He scored one goal in four qualifying games as Sweden also failed to qualify for the 1998 FIFA World Cup.

 Euro 2000

-Sweden succeeded in qualifying for Euro 2000, with Larsson scoring three goals during the qualifying matches.
+Sweden finally succeeded in qualifying for Euro 2000, with Larsson ending up scoring three goals during these qualifying matches.
 Larsson was selected for the Sweden squad despite having only just recovered from a broken leg sustained playing for Celtic.
 Euro 2000 was not a great success for Sweden, who went out at the first group stage, but Larsson scored against Italy in a 1–2 defeat.